Lunenburg, Nova Scotia: Best Things to Do – Top Picks

 Nestled along the south shore, this picturesque destination is a treasure trove of history and culture.
-Recognized as a UNESCO World Heritage Site, the town’s colonial architecture and vibrant streets tell stories of its rich maritime past1.
+Recognized as a UNESCO World Heritage Site, the town’s colonial architecture and vibrant streets tell stories of its rich maritime past.
 Whether you’re strolling along the waterfront or exploring its historic buildings, every corner offers a glimpse into its unique heritage.

 This location is more than just a pretty face.
-It’s home to iconic attractions like the Bluenose II, a symbol of Canada’s seafaring legacy2.
+It’s home to iconic attractions like the Bluenose II, a symbol of Canada’s seafaring legacy.
 The town’s charm extends to its lively festivals, local cuisine, and arts scene, making it a perfect getaway for all interests.
 Its welcoming atmosphere makes it feel like a home away from home.

 Ready to explore?
 This guide will help you uncover the best experiences this historic town has to offer.
 From whale watching to scenic trails, there’s something for everyone.
 Dive in and discover why this destination is a must-visit in Nova Scotia.